ofmla/seiscope_opt_toolbox_w_ctypes/README.md

 ![Build Status](https://github.com/ofmla/seiscope_opt_toolbox_w_ctypes/actions/workflows/CI.yml/badge.svg)

-The SEISCOPE optimization toolbox using Ctypes
+sotb-wrapper: A Python wrapper for the SEISCOPE optimization toolbox (using Ctypes)
 ----------------------------------------------

 This repo demonstrates how it is possible to use the [SEISCOPE optimization toolbox](https://seiscope2.osug.fr/SEISCOPE-OPTIMIZATION-TOOLBOX?lang=fr) (written in Fortran) from Python.
 The original code is public domain and was written by Ludovic Métivier